pkgxdev/pkgx.rs/README.md

 command not found: deno

 $ pkgx deno
-Deno 1.36.3
+Deno 2.1.4
 > ^D

 $ deno
 command not found: deno
-# ^^ nothing was installed; your system remains untouched
+# ^^ nothing was installed; your system remains pristine
 ```